 Read on to learn more about the advantages of switching from paper invoices to e-invoicing, from reducing overall costs and errors to enabling faster, more accurate processing.

 Unlike traditional invoices, e-invoices are made up of data that can be automatically processed without manual action.
-In other words, e-invoices are seamlessly transmitted into a company’s financial system without the need for accounting staff to sort each one.
+In other words, e-invoices can be seamlessly transmitted into a company’s financial system without the need for accounting staff to sort each one.

-Therefore, the popular invoice formats listed below aren’t necessarily considered e-invoices:
+Therefore, the popular invoice formats listed below aren’t necessarily considered electronic invoices:

 Whenever you handle credit or debit payments, you must maintain compliance with the PCI DSS (Payment Card Industry Data Security Standard), a set of comprehensive data security regulations to protect consumers and guard against fraud and unauthorized transactions.
 Not complying with e-invoicing regulations can lead to fines and audits.